GlenKPeterson/Paguro/README2.md

 #Notice
-Please [Start with README.md](README.md) instead of this file.
-This file contains all the information that wasn't good enough to stay in the main readme.

-#Raison D'être
-This file is for idea hoarding.
-I emotionally needed a place to stuff all my waffle so I wouldn't feel like I was deleting it.
+Read [README.md](README.md) before this file as that is the official introduction to UncleJim.
+This file contains additional information for contributors, or maybe people who are considering opening an issue.

 #Additional experimental features:
 * An [Equator](src/main/java/org/organicdesign/fp/collections/Equator.java) and [ComparisonContext](src/main/java/org/organicdesign/fp/collections/Equator.java#L45) which work like `java.util.Comparator`, but for hash-based collections.